Unrestored Mercedes 300SL and 300SL Roadster head to auction

 “Today, some 60 years on, it is almost impossible to find another pair of 300SLs still in their original family ownership and unrestored,” said Gooding & Company's Garth Hammers.

-The auction house, which will offer up the cars in August during the 2017 Monterey Car Week, expects each car to fetch around $1 million, especially since they both house incredibly low miles.
+The auction house, which will offer up the cars in August during the 2017 Monterey Car Week, expects each car to fetch between $1 million and $1.3 million, especially since they both house incredibly low miles.

-Gooding & Company's auction will run from August 18-19.
+Gooding & Company's auction will run from August 18-19 at the Equestrian Center in Pebble Beach, California.
+For Monterey Car Week coverage, head to our dedicated hub.

 Email This Page